 The time it takes to rise hugely depends on the temperature of your kitchen.
 It’s best to leave it in a warm spot (21-25°C).
 If your kitchen is colder than that (ours is!), here’s what I do.
-Turn your oven on the lowest temperature possible for 1 minute.
+Turn your oven to the lowest temperature possible for 1 minute.
 Then turn it off and put the covered bowl with your dough in the oven.
 Close the door and leave it in there whilst the oven cools.
 It normally takes my dough about 3 hours to double.

-In the Afternoon:
+In the Afternoon: Assemble

 Once your dough has risen, place it on a floured surface and roll it out to 30x20cm rectangle.

 Then, in a different spot, sprinkle the work surface with icing sugar and roll your 125g of marzipan out into a 20x12cm rectangle.
 Your marzipan sheet has to be smaller than your dough.
 Yes, it means that you won’t get marzipan in the corners of your loaf (!?).
 It is, however, necessary, to make sure the dough fully encases your marzipan, otherwise, it will leak out during the time in the oven.